 Cotton-picking in this expression is a euphemism for a swear word, and it adds emphasis.
 People sometimes use this term in other cases, like keep your cotton-picking hands off of that.
 They use it when they want to use stronger language, but don’t want to use swear words.
 It usually stands in for the word damn.

 Another use of cotton is keep your cotton picking hands off of me.

 These phrases make more sense if you know a little about harvesting cotton.
 Picking cotton is a harsh, difficult task that leaves someone’s hands rough and calloused.
 Before the cotton gin or other mechanized approaches, this was done completely by hand, which left the workers hand extremely rough.

 And it’s not a surprise that this expression originated in the Southern United States, where the cotton industry was, and still is, a major industry.
 In 19th-century America, cotton was picked by African-American slaves, so the phrase cotton picking minute can be construed to have some racial overtones, although this is rarely, if ever, its meaning when the phrase is used.
 In most cases, it’s use is intended to be benign.
 How it might be received is another story.

 Early sources show the adjective cotton picking being used to refer to anyone who picked cotton, not just black slaves.
-It was a reference the difficulty of the job, not the worker.
+It was a reference to the difficulty of the job, not the worker.
 These sources date back to first European cotton plantations in the 1700s, and while the phrase is benign in most instances, still proceed with caution when using it.

 Examples of Cotton Picking Minute

 In this example, two friends are discussing what to do tonight.